Genndy Tartakovsky biography

 Later producing The Powerpuff Girls and then directing The Powerpuff Girls Movie for television, Tartakovsky found his productions nominated for award after award at the 2004 Emmys.
 That night Genndy walked away with two awards for his work on Samurai Jack and Star Wars: Clone Wars.
 But this was not the end of Tartakovsky's success, as in 2005 he wound up winning another Emmy award for his direction of the Star Wars: Clone Wars micro-series.

-Since then, Tartakovsky has worked on various feature film story boards, including Iron Man 2, and made his feature film directorial debut on the 3D-computer animated film Hotel Transylvania.
+Since then, Tartakovsky has worked on various feature film story boards, including Iron Man 2 .
+He made his feature film directorial debut on the 3D-computer animated film Hotel Transylvania .
+The movie was a box office hit and he has since directed two sequels: Hotel Transylvania 2 (2015) and Hotel Transylvania 3: Summer Vacation (2018).